katherine-fontan/CPSC350-Assignment-3/README.md

-To run: there is a makefile, or you can run by using g++ *.cpp && ./a.out
+To run: there is a makefile, or you can run by using g++ *.cpp && ./a.out fileName